nathanvedal/nathanvedal.github.io/research.md

 <ul>
 <li>
-  article on the Manchu civil service translation examination and the literary-intellectual culture of bannermen in the eighteenth and nineteenth centuries.
+  article on the Manchu civil service translation examination and the literary-intellectual culture of bannermen in the eighteenth and nineteenth centuries. (submitted)
 </li>
 <br>
   <li>